Landscaping - Pesticides - Precautions

 - Wait until the treated surface has dried completely before entering the area.
 The directions on the label will provide this information.

-- Dispose of empty containers according to directions on the label.
+- Dispose of empty containers according to the directions on the label.

 - Familiarize yourself with disposal arrangements.